AMC Hornet: Mexico

 The VAM cars came with different trims and interiors than the equivalent AMC-made models.
 The models also combined different front clips, such as the 1977 VAM American came with the shorter U.S. and Canadian market 1977 Gremlin front-end, while its interior trim featured premium seats and upholstery.
 The engines in VAM models were based on AMC designs, but modified and built by VAM.
-Unique to Mexico included the 252 CID and 282 CID I6 engines.
-These were designed to cope with the high altitudes encountered in Mexico.
+Unique to Mexico were the 252 CID and 282 CID I6 engines.
+These were designed to cope with the high altitudes and low octane gasoline in Mexico.

 VAM Rambler American

-The initial VAM Rambler Americans were available in a single nameless trim level (equivalent to the U.S. SST models), with only an optional performance-minded "Rally" package for the two-door sedans that was carried over from 1969.
-The model was not available with the 199 CID I6 or any of the V8 engines.
-The performance-oriented Hornet SC/360 and Hornet AMX were not available and no Levis or Gucci trims.
-Legislation at the time allowed the manufacture of three body styles, thus the hatchback version was not produced in Mexico.
-Because of this limitation, all VAM sporty versions of the Hornet were based on the two-door sedan as AMC's 1971–1972 counterparts.
+The initial VAM Rambler Americans were available in a single, nameless trim level (equivalent to the U.S. SST models), with only an optional performance-minded "Rally" package for the two-door sedans, carried over from 1969.
+The model was not available with the 199 CID I6 or any V8 engines.
+The muscle-oriented SC/360 and Hornet AMX were not made, and no Levis or Gucci trims were available.
+Legislation at the time allowed the manufacture of three body styles, so the hatchback version was not produced in Mexico.
+All VAM sporty versions of the Hornet were based on AMC's 1971 and 1972 two-door sedan counterparts.
 Unlike the Hornet, the now fourth-generation VAM Rambler American kept the same economy focus of its predecessor models despite its long list of standard equipment.